Back to Blog

 What are the privacy risks of AI?

 As we delve deeper into the world of artificial intelligence, there is no denying the potential benefits it can bring to our lives.
-However, as the use of AI becomes more widespread, many experts have raised concerns about the privacy risks associated with it.
+However, as the use of AI becomes more widespread, many experts have raised concerns about AI data privacy risks.
 Some of which include:

 • Unintentional bias: AI systems can exhibit bias based on the data on which they are trained.
 If the data is biased, the AI system will also be biased, leading to unfair or discriminatory outcomes.